 But should Ohio prosecutor have the ability to threaten teens with ruinous felony sex offenses and sex offender status for these actions?

 That’s a question Ohio legislators have been asking for years, and an answer appears to be finally forthcoming.
 Local prosecutors insist that they use discretion in these cases, and that the laws are sufficient as written.
 But the threat of life-changing felonies for what most of us believe is ill-advised, but not dangerous criminal behavior qualifying as felony sex offenses.

 According to the National Campaign to Prevent Teen and Unplanned Pregnancy, 20% of teens admit to having sent nude or semi-nude images of themselves.
 Does that mean 20% of our teens deserve to be threatened with felony child pornography charges?

-Reform of sexting laws is a hot topic right now, but it’s a shame that the Ohio prosecutors and legislators don’t seem more wary of the power they have over children who make dumb mistakes.
+Reform of sexting laws is a hot topic nationwide, so it’s good to see that Ohio legislators appear to be taking seriously the power that the law and prosecutors have over children who make dumb mistakes.